Skeleton-Army/Marrow/README.md

 ```

 This setup ensures you're always using the most recent snapshot version while contributing or testing.

+> 🔄 Important: After each commit push, make sure to sync your Gradle in your IDE to fetch the latest version.

 ### ⏱ JitPack Build Time